 Teresa ParsonsTeresa joined the Allendale Columbia team as a Middle School STEM (Science, Technology, Engineering, Mathematics) teacher after spending 15 years in the engineering industry.
 She was a product engineer, then she transitioned into marketing and business development.
 As a business development manager, she created and provided product training, and it was in that role that she discovered her passion for teaching.
 Teresa earned a Master of Science Degree in Education from Nazareth College, and also holds two bachelor's degrees in Interdisciplinary Engineering/Management from Clarkson University and in Physics from the State University of New York College at Geneseo.

-Posted in: Centers for Impact, Highlights, Invent, Middle School, MS Birches, Seventh Grade, Sixth Grade, The Birches, US Birches
+Posted in: Centers for Impact, Highlights, Invent, Middle School, Seventh Grade, Sixth Grade

 The U.S. Department of Energy held its Western New York Regional Science Bowl Competition on March 3rd at St. Christopher’s School in Buffalo, New York.
 Allendale Columbia sent a team of Middle School students to participate for the 13th year in a row in this past-faced and intense academic competition.
 The National Science Bowl (NSB) is a science and math competition using a quiz bowl format with buzzers.
 The competition has been organized and sponsored by the United States Department of Energy since its inception in 1991.